-Voice over Wi-Fi is still relatively new to Norway – services for homes were first launched by Telenor in 2016, while it had already been available for the corporate market for a while.
+In Norway, voice over Wi-Fi services for private homes were first launched by Telenor in 2016, while it had already been available for the corporate market for a while.

 But what exactly is the point of using Wi-Fi connections for voice?
 Can't we just use the phone and cellular network?

 VoWi-Fi or VoWLAN, in Norway marketed under the name Wifi Tale (Wi-Fi Voice), is voice traffic and messages delivered over a wireless internet connection.